-The Personal Space, as the name says, is the Personal Space of the user.
-This Personal Space is always available.
-In this space, the user is able to list all their personal tile groups with apps.
-This Personal Space can have personal and/or shared tile groups.
+The Personal space, as the name says, is the Personal space of the user.
+By default the Personal space is always available.
+In this space, the user is able to list all their Personal tile groups with apps.
+This Personal space can have Personal and/or Shared tile groups.

 Personal tile group(s)

 The Personal tile group(s) only consists of personal tiles.
 These are not controlled by an admin, but as stated, are personal.
 Personal tile groups can only be listed on Personal spaces.